UPPS 01.04.27 - Intellectual Property: Ownership and Use of Copyrighted Works

 provide a forum for consideration of broader copyright issues and their impact on the university.

 Dispute Resolution – Disputes over copyright ownership or use are first taken to the University Copyright Office for resolution.
 If the matter is not resolved to the satisfaction of either party, the issue may be referred to the Copyright Advisory Committee.
 If the matter is not resolved by the committee, it may be appealed to the vice president for Information Technology, who will make the final decision in consultation with appropriate vice presidents.
+All student-to-student disputes involving copyright will be resolved by the committee.

 REVIEWERS OF THIS UPPS